zeppe-lin/pkgman/README.md

 - so-called prt-cache functionality have been removed since there is no fundamental advantage while PageCache+NVMe are available
 - prt.aliases functionality have been removed too
-- the man pages have been rewritten in POD format
+- man pages in mdoc(7) format
-- build system have been switched from autotools to POSIX make(1p)
+- switch from autotools to Makefile
-- the command-line interface have been rewritten
+- rewritten command-line interface
-- the commands output have been unified and improved
+- unified and improved commands output
-- added new commands
+- new commands
-- added dependency injection for sysup/update/remove commands
+- dependency injection for sysup/update/remove commands
 - quiet mode
-- and so on, and so on...
+- etc

 See git log for complete/further differences and [COMPLEXITY.md][3] for source code stats' differences.